Health Plans, Members and COVID-19: New Research Reveals Consumer Sentiment and Behavior

 Actuaries at health plans are facing an unprecedented situation as they work to assess what this will mean for the financial health of their organizations.
 In the short term, fewer claims are being paid due to delayed care, which can create immediate MLR impact.
 But at some point, that delayed care is likely to become a massive wave of claims as people feel more comfortable seeking in-person care.
 One topic of conversation we’re having with our clients right now is identifying ways to guide members to quality, cost-effective locations as they begin the process of searching for care again.
 Sharing out-of-pocket cost estimates while members compare providers online is one such strategy as is using incentive programs to reward members financially for choosing cost-effective care.

-Consumers aren’t thrilled with their health plans’ response
+Consumer sentiment shows they aren’t thrilled with their health plans’ response

 From our vantage point, health plans across the country have stepped up to support members and providers during the pandemic.
 We asked respondents in our study a few questions on the topic, including, “How effective was the U.S. health care system and government in handling the crisis?”
 We found that people believe the health care system is responding to the COVID-19 outbreak better than the government.
 More than half believe the health care system is responding well (60%), while less than half say the same about the government (43%).